National Multiple Sclerosis Society

 The National Multiple Sclerosis Society (NMSS) is an American nonprofit organization founded in 1946.
-It is an organization dedicated to supporting individuals affected by multiple sclerosis (MS) and funding research to find a cure for the disease.
-They provide resources, support services, advocacy efforts, and educational programs to improve the lives of people with MS and their families.
+It is dedicated to supporting individuals affected by multiple sclerosis (MS) and funding research to find a cure for the disease.
+It provides resources, support services, advocacy, and educational programs to improve the lives of people with MS, and their families.

 History

-The National Multiple Sclerosis Society (NMSS) was founded in New York City as the Association for Advancement of Research on Multiple Sclerosis on March 11, 1946 by Sylvia Lawry, a lawyer seeking a cure for her brother, Bernard, who suffered from multiple sclerosis.
-Recognizing the absence of any existing foundation or organization aiding individuals with (MS), Ms. Lawry established NMSS.
+On March 11, 1946, Sylvia Lawry founded the Association for Advancement of Research on Multiple Sclerosis (now The National Multiple Sclerosis Society) in New York City.
+Lawry, a lawyer, was seeking a cure for her brother, Bernard, who had multiple sclerosis and she established the Association after realising that no foundation or organization existed to aid individuals with MS.

 With chapters spanning the United States, the organization funds research, advocates for social and political change, offers educational resources, and sponsors services that help people with multiple sclerosis and their families.
 In 2016, Forbes ranked the organization 63rd among the 100 largest U.S. charities.
 In 2017, Charity Navigator awarded the organization three out of four stars for its performance.